Life Of Colour

 Boutique Supplier of Unique & Modern Art

-Improving conversion and product discovery for Life of Colour
+Improving conversion and product discovery in e-commerce

 My role